$99 New Patient Exam + X-rays — no insurance required. Book Online ›

 Antibiotics reduce the bacterial load and inflammation, providing temporary relief.
 But they cannot reach the dead pulp tissue (no blood supply means no antibiotic delivery).
 The infection sits dormant until antibiotics stop, then often recurs — sometimes worse than before.

-Definitive treatment requires removing the infection source: either by root canal (cleans out the dead pulp and seals the canal) or extraction (removes the tooth entirely).
+Definitive treatment requires removing the infection source: either by root canal therapy (cleans out the dead pulp and seals the canal) or extraction (removes the tooth entirely).
 Antibiotics are typically prescribed alongside one of these — to control bacterial spread while the procedure is performed — not as a replacement.

 How Bliss Dental Treats Tooth Infections